jupyter-book/mystmd/docs/integrating-jupyter.md

 ## Directly connecting to a (local) Jupyter server

-The `thebe.server` key is used to provide options for direct connections to Jupyter, use the provided (and default) settings, the most minimal form of configuration is:
+The `jupyter.server` key is used to provide options for direct connections to Jupyter, use the provided (and default) settings, the most minimal form of configuration is:

 ```{code-block} yaml
 ---